Your Notifications

 Q. When should I have a hip replacement?

-A. Only an experienced surgeon is able to figure out whether you should undergo hip replacement or not.
+A. Only an experienced surgeon can figure out whether you should undergo hip replacement or not.
 The decision is based on your medical history, physical examination, and X-ray results.

 Q. What is the bilateral hip replacement surgery time?